terraform-aws-modules/terraform-aws-atlantis/README.md

 As often with the code published in [terraform-aws-modules GitHub organization](https://github.com/terraform-aws-modules) you should have everything to run this code and get Atlantis up and running.

-There are two main ways to do this:
+There are three main ways to do this:

 1. [As a standalone project](https://github.com/terraform-aws-modules/terraform-aws-atlantis#run-atlantis-as-a-standalone-project)
 2. [As a Terraform module](https://github.com/terraform-aws-modules/terraform-aws-atlantis#run-atlantis-as-a-terraform-module)